viral32111/ServerMonitor/README.md

 1. Download the [latest release](https://github.com/viral32111/ServerMonitor/releases/latest) of the Android application (`Server-Monitor-App.apk`) & server service (`Server-Monitor-Service.zip`).
 2. Install the server service on all the servers you wish to manage (the [.NET Core 7.0 Runtime](https://dotnet.microsoft.com/download/dotnet/7.0) is required).
    * One server must be designated as the *"connector"* (RESTful API) for the Android application to fetch metrics data from.
-See [Connector](#Connector).
+See [Connector](#connector).
    * All other servers must run in the *"collection"* mode for gathering & exporting metrics data for Prometheus to scrape.
-See [Collector][#Collector].
+See [Collector](#collector).
-3. Configure the server service appropriately using the JSON configuration file or environment variables ([see configuration](#Configuration)).
+3. Configure the server service appropriately using the JSON configuration file or environment variables ([see configuration](#configuration)).
 4. Install the Android application on your device & connect to the publicly-accessible URL of the *"connector"* service using any of the configured credentials.

 ### Docker